efabless/openlane2/docs/source/getting_started/newcomers/index.md

 any design as a `Caravel User Project Wrapper` it has to match the footprint that `Caravel` is expecting so we can't rely on `FP_CORE_UTIL`.

-##### I/O Pins
+##### IO Pins

-The top level design `Caravel` is expecting any `Caravel User Project Wrapper` to have the I/O pins at specific locations and with specific dimensions.
+The top level design `Caravel` is expecting any `Caravel User Project Wrapper` to have the IO pins at specific locations and with specific dimensions.
 We can achieve that by using the variable `FP_DEF_TEMPLATE`. `FP_DEF_TEMPLATE` is a `DEF` file used as a template for the design's floorplan.
 IO pins shapes and locations are copied from the template `DEF` file over to our design.
 In addition,